How to Keep Water Out of Your Basement

 1. Install Hydro Clay

-This will permanently seal your basement from water.
+This will permanently seal your basement from water, helping solve your wet basement issues.
 The hydro clay absorbs water and blocks pathways that the water uses to enter your foundation walls.
 It is used to waterproof tunnels, manholes, backyard ponds, etc.

-A French drain is a plumbing system underneath your basement floor.
+A French drain is a plumbing system underneath your basement floor that deals primarily with groundwater.
 This is highly involved and should only be done in extreme situations.

 Still Unsure?
 Call an Expert

 If you’ve checked everything, but you’re still having problems, it never hurts to call an expert.
 Many times, the source of water in the basement is from a problem with your gutters.
-Gutter Cover Kansas City has trained professionals who do a free 21-point inspection to determine why your basement is flooding and how to solve the issue.
-If they identify that more is involved than a guttering issue or ground sloping, they will point you to an expert that can help.
+Gutter Cover Kansas City® has trained professionals who do a free 21-point inspection to determine why your basement is flooding and how to help solve the issue.
+If they identify that more is involved than a guttering issue or ground sloping, they will point you to an expert who can help.

 For more information about the causes of water in the basement, check out this more extensive article.